Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 Confused by all the Skin Color Names?
 Watch the video below!

 Which ethnicities have olive skin?
-Quite a few, actually.
+Quite a few.
 Let’s take a look at the most common.

 The Mediterranean